For purchases which are:

-Public Contracts Scotland includes a “Quick Quote” functionality which can be used by procurement officers to undertake a quotation.
+Public Contracts Scotland includes a “Quick Quote” functionality which can be used by procurement buyers to undertake a quotation.
+However buyers may instead use another process or choose to seek quotes manually in writing or by email.

 Identifying Suppliers

-More information on the supplier profile can be found at by using the PCS Supplier Finder User Guide which includes screen shots on how to set up or amend your supplier profile.
+More information on the Supplier Finder profile can be found on the PCS Supplier Finder User Guide which includes screen shots on how to set up and amend your profile.

 How are Quotes Requested?

 A Quick Quote request is created online and sent to a selected list of suppliers.
-Only those suppliers selected to quote can access the details of the quote and submit a bid.
+Only those suppliers selected to quote can access the details of the quote and submit a quote.

 The invitation will also include the terms and conditions for the contract, the evaluation criteria and any other information that you will need in order to prepare a quote.